 Quittance recognise the vital difference a successful claim makes to the lives of people impacted by major injury.

 The Quittance team work for compensation for major injuries, which includes claiming for medical treatment and care costs.
 The panel of specialist lawyers have aided people recover damages for a wide range of catastrophic injuries and chronic conditions.
 Injury and illness categorised as catastrophic or serious include amputation and poisoning.

 Find out more: Catastrophic injury compensation

-Under a CFA, Gatley injury claimants will also not have to pay any fees upfront.
+Gatley injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Gatley, Greater Manchester and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Gatley, Greater Manchester and throughout the UK make a claim without any financial risk.